In this article

 What is a credit balance?

-A credit balance is the full amount of money a cardholder owes their card issuer at any given moment.
-In other words, it’s the total of all your purchases, plus any fees and interest due, less any payments you’ve made to your account.
+A credit balance is the full amount of money a cardholder owes at any given time.
+In other words, it’s the total amount of all your purchases (plus any fees and interest due), less any payments you’ve made to your account.

 Your credit balance is different from your statement balance.
 A statement balance shows the amount you owe at the end of each billing cycle (usually every 30 or 45 days), rather than at a specific point in time.